 New England and Houston have met in three tournament finals: MLS Cup 2006, MLS Cup 2007, SuperLiga 2008 … Houston won the 2006 MLS title match in penalty kicks after extra time finished 1-1 in Frisco, Texas, and then one year later took the 2007 championship with a come-from-behind, 2-1 victory in Washington, D.C. … the Revs won SuperLiga 2008 in penalty kicks after the teams were knotted at 2-2 after extra time at Gillette Stadium

-- Saer Sene is the Revolution’s current leading scorer against Houston with three goals in two appearances … Sene scored a penalty kick goal and later added an unassisted strike when the teams met on May 19, 2012, at Gillette Stadium … the midfielder scored again in the team’s 2-1 loss at Gillette on July 13
+- Saer Sene is the Revolution’s current leading scorer against Houston with two goals in one appearance … Sene scored a penalty kick goal and later an unassisted strike when the teams met on May 19, 2012, at Gillette Stadium

-- Three players – Kevin Alston, Andy Dorman and Clyde Simms – have recorded assists against the Dynamo … Alston recorded the first assist of his career against the Dynamo, picking up the second assist on Kheli Dube’s game-winning goal at Houston on Aug.
-25, 2009 … Simms recorded his first assist in New England in the team’s 2-0 win earlier this year.
+- Kevin Alston recorded the first assist of his career against the Dynamo, picking up the second assist on Kheli Dube’s game-winning goal at Houston on Aug.
+25, 2009

 - Matt Reis is 5-2-5 in his regular-season career against the Dynamo with an 0.92 goals against average and five shutouts